Emergency Dentistry – Rocky Mount, NC

 How to Prevent Dental Emergencies

-Fun fact: many dental emergencies can actually be prevented by coming into our Rocky Mount office for regular checkups and cleanings!
-During these appointments, our dentists can thoroughly examine your mouth for any problem areas that could turn into emergency situations down the road.
+Fun fact: many dental emergencies can actually be prevented by coming into our Rocky Mount dental office for regular checkups and cleanings!
+During these appointments, our dentists can thoroughly examine your mouth for any problem areas that could turn into emergencies down the road.
 At-home oral hygiene, such as daily brushing and flossing, is also massively important in keeping your mouth healthy and emergency-free.
 If you play sports or grind your teeth at night, be sure to ask us about a custom mouthguard to protect your pearly whites from injury or trauma.
 Lastly, avoid using your teeth as tools to chew inedible objects, open packaging, crack nuts, etc.

 The Cost of Treating Dental Emergencies